mattermost/docs/source/about/cloud-subscriptions.rst

 Similarly, if you end your subscription in the middle of a billing period, charges will be prorated.
 For example, if you cancel your account on 6/15, we'll charge you on 7/1 for the period 6/1 - 6/15.

 If you upgrade in the middle of a billing period, charges will also be prorated.
-For example, if  you upgrade from Starter to Professional on 6/15, we will charge you 7/1, with a single charge for Starter for the period 6/1 - 6/14, then Professional for the period 6/15 - 6/30.
+For example, if you upgrade from Starter to Professional on 6/15, we'll charge you 7/1.
+This will be a single charge for Starter for the period 6/1 - 6/14, then a separate charge for Professional for the period 6/15 - 6/30.

 Can I purchase an annual subscription to Mattermost Cloud deployments?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^